The Fridge (nightclub): Album releases

 Escape from Samsara released a total of three unmixed compilation albums between 1996 and 1999.
 The group Zen Terrorists and solo artist SBL (Silicon Based Life) also both later released Live at Escape from Samsara albums.
 The second CD of the debut album by Lab 4 consisted of a live set recorded at Escape from Samsara at the Fridge, too.

 Return to the Source released a number of compilation albums and a few singles on their label of the same name.
 Otherworld released a trance compilation entitled Dance, Trance & Magic Plants on the Transient label in 1997.

 Closure

 The Fridge finally closed on 17 March 2010.
 The Love Muscle xx website was online until 2014 and played loops of the club's memorable tracks, starting with Bob Sinclar's Save Our Souls.

 The venue reopened in 2011 as Electric Brixton.
+The venue is now owned by Electric Group.